quick-lint/quick-lint-js/docs/architecture/ADR004-Generated-sources.md

 It's easy for unorthodox artifacts to get out of sync with their unorthodox sources.
 This is clearly true for translation files (.po).

+Generation scripts are written in various languages.
+Some languages are a bit hostile to certain platforms, such as POSIX shell on Windows.